andyengle/salesforce-stem-activity/README.md

 Salesforce STEM Activity
 ------

-This project will be used for getting started with the Salesforce STEM Activity for October 25.
+This project will be used for getting started with the Salesforce STEM Activity for (insert today's date here).

 What is it?
 It's a starter project for a React component that will be used for updating a sign.
 Sounds awesome, right?
 It is!